 The former carousel house was converted into a community gathering space, with its contents relocated adjacent to the community center.
 Below you can see a girl curiously peaking into the carousel!

-The community center has a playful, tactility added to its form, articulated inside and out.
-The rhythmic nature of the sunshades are emulated on the interior, not only visually, but by touch and sound.
+The community center has a playful tactile elements integrated into its form, articulated inside and out and I used children to demonstrate this concept.
+The rhythmic nature of the sunshades are emulated on the interior, not only visually, but by touch and inference of sound.
 For example, the boy below was naturally drawn to running his hand down the extruded fins of the check-in counter.
+Imagine the thump-thump-thump of boy’s hands along the front panel.

-That tangibility and repetition hugs the entrance corridor and carries vertically through the rails up and down the grand staircase.
+That repetition, enabling tactility, hugs the entrance corridor and carries vertically through the rails up and down the grand staircase.

 Upon reaching the second floor, visitors are greeted by incredible public art by David Wilson, titled “Chavis Reclaimed”.
 Again, children are very prone to touching the half-wall emerging from the staircase, at their eye level.
 You can also see the carousel building beyond framed by the windows.